-Sydney born mezzo-soprano Anna Dowsley performs on stages in Australia and around the world.
-As a principal artist with Opera Australia, her roles include Dorabella (Così fan tutte), Rosina (Il barbiere di Siviglia), Cherubino (Le nozze di Figaro), Siebel (Faust), Flora Bervoix (La Traviata), Tebaldo (Don Carlos) and Zaida (Il Turco in Italia).
-She was awarded a Helpmann Nomination for her performance of Dorabella and Green Room Award Nominations for Tebaldo and Zaida.
+Anna Dowsley, recipient of the 2019 Australian Opera Award, has performed as principal artist with Opera Australia and as guest artist with leading orchestras, companies and festivals around Australia.
+Her operatic roles include Dorabella (Così fan tutte), Rosina (The Barber of Seville), Cherubino (The Marriage of Figaro), Zerlina, (Don Giovanni), Siebel (Faust), Mark Smeton (Anna Bolena), Flora Bervoix (La traviata), Tebaldo (Don Carlos) and Zaida (Il turco in Italia).
+She was nominated for a Helpmann Award for her interpretation of Dorabella and for Green Room Awards for Tebaldo and Zaida.

-In 2017, Anna shared the stage with internationally renowned tenor Jonas Kaufmann in Opera Australia’s concert performance of Wagner’s Parsifal.
-She made her United Kingdom debut performing the role of Meg Page alongside Sir Bryn Terfel as Falstaff (Royal Liverpool Philharmonic) and sang Lucretia in Sydney Chamber Opera’s production of Britten’s The Rape of Lucretia, directed by prominent Australian theatre director Kip Williams.
-Also in 2017, Anna debuted with Sydney Symphony Orchestra in their concert performances of Pelléas and Mélisande.
+In 2017, Anna made her United Kingdom debut performing the role of Meg Page alongside Sir Bryn Terfel as Falstaff (Royal Liverpool Philharmonic), and sang Lucretia in Sydney Chamber Opera’s production of Britten’s The Rape of Lucretia.
+Also in 2017, she debuted with the Sydney Symphony Orchestra in their concert performances of Pelléas et Mélisande.